Communism in Kerala: Birth of the Communist Party of India in Kerala

-But the rift between the Indian National Congress and the Socialist wing came into the open with the outbreak of World War II, the resignation of the Congress ministries in the provinces and the starting of individual satyagraha.

-They were expelled from the Congress Socialist Party in March 1940, after allegations that the communists had disrupted party activities and were intent on coopting party organizations.
-Indeed, by the time the communists were expelled, they had gained control over the entire Congress Socialist Party units in what were to become the southern states of Kerala, Tamil Nadu, and Andhra Pradesh.

-The left-dominated Kerala Provincial Congress Committee, contrary to directive of the Congress, observed.
-The left wing met in secret enclave at Parapram, Pinarayi, near Thalassery and in December 1939, the CPI was born in Kerala.
+The rift between the major bloc of Indian National Congress and its socialist wing came into the open with the outbreak of World War II, the resignation of the provincial Congress ministers, and the beginning of individual satyagraha.
+The communists were expelled from the Congress Socialist Party in March 1940, after allegations that they had disrupted party activities and were intent on co-opting party organisations.
+Indeed, by the time the communists were expelled, they had gained control over the Congress Socialist Party units in what were to become the southern states of Kerala, Tamil Nadu, and Andhra Pradesh.
+The left-dominated Kerala Provincial Congress Committee, contrary to directive of the Congress, did not take action.

-In 1957 the CPI was elected to rule the state government of Kerala only to have the government dismissed and President's Rule declared in 1959 following the Vimochana Samaram.
+The left wing of Kerala met in a secret enclave at Parapram, Pinarayi, near Thalassery, and in December 1939, the CPI.
+In 1957, the CPI was elected to rule the state government of Kerala, only to have the government dismissed and president's rule declared in 1959 following the Vimochana Samaram.
 In 1964, in conjunction with the widening rift between China and the Soviet Union, a large leftist faction of the CPI leadership, based predominantly in Kerala and West Bengal, split from the party to form the Communist Party of India (Marxist), or CPI (M).
-In Kerala, the CPI (M) in coalition with other parties wrested control from the Congress and its allies (frequently including the CPI) in 1967, in 1980, and in 1987.
+In Kerala, the CPI (M) — in coalition with other parties — wrested control from the Congress and its allies (frequently including the CPI) in 1967, in 1980, and in 1987.
 Support for the CPI (M) in Kerala in general elections has ranged from 19 percent to 26 percent, but the party has never won more than nine of Kerala's twenty seats in Parliament.
-But as a coalition including CPI (M), CPI and other parties as Left Democratic Front they won 19 seats out of 20.
+But with the Left Democratic Front coalition, they won 19 seats out of 20 in 2004.

 Communism in practice

 The Communist Party in Kerala has functioned under the conditions of a liberal democracy, relying on success in multi-party elections to remain in power.
 CPI's 1957 constitution stated it would allow the existence of opposing parties after it had a parliamentary majority.
 Party leaders, like Namboodiripad, did not like the idea of using military force to remain in power because it would reflect poorly on the CPI as a whole on a global stage.
 This reliance on the people's opinions created a tolerant communist government, but it also made it more difficult to enact radical reforms.
 Therefore, the reforms of the CPI in Kerala were mainly moderately socialist.

+Le Monde described the CPI as "mix[ing] tropical communism with religion to appeal to the Hindu electorate".